 author-royalties on sales at 20% and send free copies to them both also.

-Four featured poets have also been selected, each will be interviewed and have their poetry extensively
+Four featured poets will also be selected, each will be interviewed and have their poetry extensively

-represented in a future erbacce-journal, they are, in alphabetical order, as follows:
+represented in a future erbacce-journal, they will be listed below:

 Lower down on this page we publish the full list of those deemed to be 'HIGHLY COMMENDED'